yet-another-personal-assistant/stomp-over-ssh/README.md

 #### "Don't understand" messages

 When bot receives a message from telegram it replies with "Don't understand" and "What is <quote>?"
-This message sent back to the chat which was the source of initial message.
+These messages are sent back to the chat which was the source of initial message.

 ### Custom components